-Nature of Business Relationship or Occasional Transaction Measures to be Applied Low risk relationship exhibiting one or more of the SCDD or CDD measures, together with enhanced higher risk factors set out in Paragraph 5(2) of measures appropriate to the higher risk factor(s) Schedule 3. present.
-Standard risk business relationship or occasional CDD measures, together with enhanced transaction exhibiting one or more of the higher risk measures appropriate to the higher risk factor(s) factors set out in Paragraph 5(2) of Schedule 3. present High risk relationship which meets one or more of CDD measures, together with ECDD measures as the criteria in Paragraph 5(1) of Schedule 3. set out in Section 8.2.1. of this Handbook High risk relationship which meets one or more of CDD measures and ECDD measures as set out in the criteria in Paragraph 5(1) of Schedule 3 and Section 8.2.1. of this Handbook, together with exhibits one or more of the higher risk factors set out enhanced measures appropriate to the higher risk in Paragraph 5(2) of Schedule 3. factor(s) present.
+Measures to be Applied

+SCDD or CDD measures, together with enhanced

+measures appropriate to the higher risk factor(s)

+present.

+CDD measures, together with enhanced

+measures appropriate to the higher risk factor(s)

+present

+CDD measures, together with ECDD measures as

+set out in Section 8.2.1. of this Handbook

+CDD measures and ECDD measures as set out in

+Section 8.2.1. of this Handbook, together with

+enhanced measures appropriate to the higher risk

+factor(s) present.